 One bottle is entirely full of water – you can't blow air into this bottle.

 The other bottle has an air gap at the top.
-You can actually see the air bubbles going into this bottle.
+If you add pressurized air, you can actually see the air bubbles going into this bottle.
 This increases the pressure inside the bottle.

-This is a recommended pre-visit activity for a field trip to Science World at TELUS World of Science.
+This is a recommended pre-visit activity for a field trip to Science World .
 It is related to exhibits in the Eureka!
 Gallery.